lecnim/watchers.py/README.md

 [![Build Status](https://travis-ci.org/lecnim/watchers.py.png?branch=master)](https://travis-ci.org/lecnim/watchers.py)

 A simple script that monitors changes in the file system using polling.
-Useful for small, platform independent projects that don't need complex libraries like great [watchdog](https://github.com/gorakhargosh/watchdog).
+Useful for small, platform independent projects which don't need complex libraries like great [watchdog](https://github.com/gorakhargosh/watchdog).

 ### Facts or why you should take a good look at watchers.py:

 - No dependencies, only Python `3.2`, `3.3` or `3.4`
 - Supports __Windows__ and __Unix__
-- Only one file, less than __12 KB__
+- Only one file, less than __20 KB__
 - Simple and minimalistic